 The Scene at Gaat 13

 Approaching a property on Sylt often tells you which version of the island it has signed up to.
 The island's architecture ranges from thatched Frisian farmhouses that predate the tourist economy entirely to glass-and-concrete statements that arrived with the post-reunification wealth surge.
-Properties that occupy the quieter registers of the island's built environment tend to attract guests who have been to Sylt before and have decided they want less theatre this time.
+Properties that occupy the quieter registers of the island's built environment tend to attract guests who have been to Sylt before and have decided they want a calmer stay this time.
 Hotel Aarnhoog's address places it away from the highest-traffic corridors, and that positioning is itself a service philosophy: the hotel's appeal is built on what it is not doing as much as on what it is.

 Service at the Smaller End of the Market